CytoNet: A Foundation Model for the Human Cerebral Cortex at Cellular Resolution: Results

 \subsection{Applications of CytoNet}

 The representations learned by CytoNet provide a versatile foundation for multiple downstream applications in human brain mapping.
-To demonstrate their utility, we evaluated CytoNet features in three complementary settings: (1) correlation with established structural and cytoarchitectonic properties, (2) supervised mapping tasks such as brain area classification and cortical layer segmentation, and (3) exploratory analyses for data-driven discovery of new or refined cortical areas.
+To demonstrate their utility, we evaluated CytoNet features in four complementary settings: (1) correlation with established structural and cytoarchitectonic properties, (2) decoding of macroscale functional organization, (3) supervised mapping tasks such as brain area classification and cortical layer segmentation, and (4) analyses for data-driven mapping of new or refined cortical areas.